tkareine/hackers-tiny-slide-deck/RELEASING.md

     npm ci && npm test
     ```

-3. Double check that example works:
+3. Check that the example slides work:

     ``` shell
     npm run example:build && npm run lib:serve
     open http://localhost:8080/example.html
     ```

-4. Update version number:
+4. Check that the difference of the current production build
+   (`build/htsd.min.js`) compared to the previous build available at
+   GitHub Pages (`origin/gh-pages`) is sensible:

     ``` shell
+    NODE_ENV=production npm run lib:build
+    npm run lib:diffBuild
+    ```

+   The aim here is to skim the differences between the builds for any
+   unexpected changes.

+5. Update version number:

+    ``` shell
     $EDITOR package.json
     ```

-5. Describe a summary of changes since the last release:
+6. Describe a summary of changes since the last release:

     ``` shell
     $EDITOR CHANGELOG.md
     ```

-6. Review your changes, commit them, tag the release:
+7. Review your changes, commit them, tag the release:

     ``` shell
     git diff